 The Maldives lies southwest to the coasts of Sri Lanka and India, in the India Ocean.

-Consisting in more than 1,200 islands grouped in 26 atolls, it is one of the most disparate country in the world.
+Composed of more than 1,200 islands grouped in 26 atolls, it is one of the most disparate country in the world.
 Many of these islands are uninhabited.
-The islands inside the atolls are linked between them by sand banks, offering local populations and tourists a unique spot to admire the ocean.
-But besides the white sand, one of the Maldives best attraction is it’s preserved marin ecosystem.
+The sandbanks between the islands offer many resting spots.
+But besides the white sand, one of the Maldives best attraction is its preserved marin ecosystem.
 The oceanic wildlife diversity will amaze you.

 While the Maldives climate is rather warm and moist, the sea breezes makes the temperature more pleasant with an average of 30° C (86° F).